 - Uncertain Future.
 Remember teachers waxing on about the nuclear arms race with Russia?
 I can’t tell you how I long for those days.
 I mean, obviously, nuclear disarmament would have been nice.
 But two, relatively sane rulers of the free and not so free world, held the codes to the only nuclear weapons on the planet.
 Talk about “the good old days.”
 Every wack job with cash and access to the dark web can make a dirty suitcase bomb now.
 When I walk through New York city my heart rate surges anytime I see a someone carrying a large black backpack; I actually have to cover my mouth and sprint away to stop myself from screaming “BOMB!”
 This is not normal.
 When I had my kids I knew the world was imperfect.
 But now the world is led by people who are off their damn meds and have access to the nuclear codes.
 Instead of reversing global warming we are marching eyes wide open into a climate catastrophe.
 Elon Musk keeps going on about how jobs won’t exist in twenty years.
 I fail to see the upside of this prediction.
 Call me closed minded but I think employment is good for the bank and soul.
 Between googling hidey-holes and “job market in 2024,” I am not getting a hella lotta sleep.

 - The War On Forty-Something Women.
 Okay, one could obviously make the argument (and they would be right–especially in light of the horrific Harvey Weinstein allegations), that there is a cultural war waged against all women–not just women in their forties, and she would be correct.
 But I am a forty something woman,so I’m just gonna stick with what I know.
 I know that when I was growing up Cheerios was actually the healthiest breakfast a kid got.
 Lazy moms served Lucky Charms good moms served Cheerios.
 But NOW?
 NOW?
-Our kids get to school earlier than us, they are expected to arrive with an arsenal of school required electronics and sports gear, and Cheerios is unacceptable.
+Our kids are required to arrive at school far earlier than we were.
+And they are expected to arrive with an arsenal of school required electronics and sports gear, and Cheerios is currently a totally unacceptable breakfast.
 I have literally been read the riot act by several

 bossywell meaning mothers who have told me that if I am not up at 5 and preparing a breakfast of kale, banana, protein, whole grains and “good fats,” I am essentially condemning my child to a life of mediocrity.
 Which.
 I can barely get my fucking coffee in the mug at 5 AM without missing and pouring it all over the dog, much less pull a pre-dawn Julia Childs.
 And then, on top of my encyclopedic knowledge of how I am failing at mothering, I am constantly bombarded with how I am failing at everything else.
 Thanks to the “Millenials,” and Pinterest, and Instagram, I am acutely aware that I need to be doing more “HIIT Workouts,” lasering my face/neck/stomach/and potentially vagina.
 I should be pursuing a career even though I have been neck deep in baby food and play-dates for fifteen years.
 Trying to create a”Pinstagram worthy house,” when one cohabitates with six animals and three and a half messy kids is, quite simply, not realistic.
 This.
 Is.
 Insane.
 No woman can achieve this level of perfection without some serious help in the way of nannies, full-time housekeepers and on call plastic surgeons.
 The bar has moved so high since we entered our mid-lives, that I know I will never come close to reaching it.
 So I spend half my time trying to hurdle it and the other half, quietly weeping in Yoga class, wondering why I bother.
 Nonetheless, these expectations leave me in the muck of never feeling quite up to snuff.
 And that’s sad, because if I have learned one thing since I hit my forties, it is that life is short.